decentraland/old-documentation/_posts/sdk-reference/2018-01-01-SDK-Overview.md

 - **Dynamic scenes (multiplayer)** - multiplayer scenes executing the script on a remote server to make it easier to have more than one player interacting with the content and other users in the scene.
 The server connects with the clients through a WebSockets interface.
 - **Static** - containing only 3D objects and audio

-Scenes are created in “projects” using the CLI.
+Scenes are created in "projects" using the CLI.

 #### Where will these scenes be hosted?